BJP releases 'chargesheet' on 5 yrs of AAP govt, accuses party of 'fanning fire' during protests

 Vardhan, in his address, asked if Kejriwal and his government did anything to make Delhi "world-class or beautiful".
 "Just cheap publicity and advertisements, and stamping his party's name on every big project of the Modi government, this is what the AAP government has been doing," he alleged.

 Hitting out at the AAP supremo, the Union minister said, "Kejriwal's arrogance has become bigger than the mandate the AAP got in the polls."
 "In this election, people will show the mirror to him and his party.
-Tell me, if people of Delhi want a government that works for five years or five months," he said.
+Tell me, if people of Delhi want a government that works for five years or five months.
+Do they want someone who makes false promises or a visionary leader who will make Delhi world-class capital," he said.

+Vardhan claimed that Delhi under the AAP government has turned into a "useless, sad, crowded city with dust and pollution".
+On the recent violence during anti-CAA protests here, he alleged, "Because of poor politics, 'Keriwal and company' did not even spare Delhi and made it burn in incidents of violence...
+In a planned way, attempts were made to trigger riots in parts of Delhi".

+Lekhi, in her address, also attacked the AAP and claimed the rival party was "supporting those who tried to incite riots" in Jamia Nagar and elsewhere in the city.
+"From taxpayers' money, the Kejriwal government has announced to pay compensation to those who incited violence," she claimed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)